pomme-clic/s-money-documentation/docs/docs/cards/card-management.md

 <Highlight>
 You can block or unblock in real time if you don't want authorize no-domestic payment or wthdrawal
 </Highlight>

+## Choose your PIN
+Below is a use case to define your own PIN code :

+## Oppose your card
+Below is a use case to block your card definitively :

+## Add your card in a Apple wallet since your mobile app
+Below is a use case to add your card in Apple Pay since your mobile app :

 ### Hmac adapter 1